Policeman ‘tortured’ by his failure to log M9 crash call, inquiry hears

 Mr Henry said he cannot explain why he failed to log the call about the crashed car and that he goes over what happened again and again in his mind.

-A fatal accident inquiry (FAI) at Falkirk Sheriff Court previously heard Mr Henry took a call from a member of the public on July 5 reporting a car off the road and recorded it in his police notebook, but he failed to log it into the Storm case management system and no action was taken.
+A fatal accident inquiry (FAI) at Falkirk Sheriff Court previously heard Mr Henry took a 101 call from farmer John Wilson on July 5 reporting a car off the road and recorded it in his police notebook, but he failed to log it into the Storm case management system and no action was taken.

 On Tuesday, the inquiry heard a statement prepared by Mr Henry which was read by senior counsel Gavin Anderson KC.